 Covering the major themes of early childhood education and care, this new edition of a popular book has been updated to cover recent developments in the early years field.

 Linking theory and practice, it covers Early Years Professional Status (EYPS), the National Professional Qualification for Integrated Centre Leadership (NPQICL) and the new Early Years Foundation Stage (EYFS).
 Where appropriate, account is taken of the regional differences between policy and practice in England, Scotland, Ireland and Wales.

 Chapters look at: children's rights; protecting and safeguarding children; inclusive practice for children with special educational needs; collaborative practice across education, health and social work; child health; appropriate ways to study and gain knowledge of children; theories of modern childhood; children's learning; and international perspectives.

 The Second Edition contains five entirely new chapters on:

 - Children's Well-Being

 With lots of helpful features such as chapter objectives, questions for reflection and discussion and recommended further reading, this new edition also includes:

-Essential reading for students new to Early Childhood Studies, this book will be a useful source of references and further reading throughout any early years degree programme.
+Essential reading for students new to early childhood studies, this book will be a useful source of references and further reading throughout any early years degree program.